plurid/destream/packages/destream-chrome/README.md

 <h3>
-    control webpages on followers browsers
+    control web pages in the browser of followers
 </h3>